-Ecological Importance Attributes of Ecological Receptor A diverse and/or ecologically valuable hedgerow network Semi-natural ancient woodland greater than 0.25 ha.
+Value/ Importance Criteria Regional (North East Scotland) Habitats Sites which exceed the County-level designations but fall short of SSSI selection criteria.
+Viable areas of key habitat identified in the Regional BAP or smaller areas of habitat essential to maintain wider viability.
+Viable areas of key habitat identified as of Regional value in the appropriate SNH Natural Heritage Future area profile.
+Any river classified as excellent A1 or good A2 and capable of supporting salmonid population.
+Any river with a Habitat Modification Score indicating that it is significantly modified or above.
+Species Any regularly occurring, locally significant population of a species listed as being nationally scarce which occurs in 16-100 10 km squares in the UK or in a Regional BAP or relevant SNH Natural Heritage Future area on account of its regional rarity or localisation.
+A regularly occurring, locally significant population/number of a regionally important species.
+Sites maintaining populations of internationally/nationally important species that are not threatened or rare in the region or county.
+Authority Area (e.g. County or District) Aberdeenshire / City of Aberdeen Habitats Sites recognised by local authorities (e.g.) District Wildlife Sites (DWS) and Sites of Interest for Nature Conservation (SINS).
+County/District sites that the designating authority has determined meet the published ecological selection criteria for designation, including Local Nature Reserves (LNR).
+A viable area of habitat identified in County/District BAP or in the relevant SNH Natural Heritage Future area profile.
+A diverse and/or ecologically valuable hedgerow network.
+Semi-natural ancient woodland greater than 0.25 ha.
 Any river classified as good A2 or fair B and likely to support coarse fishery.
-Any river with a Habitat Modification Score indicating that it is significantly modified or above Species Any regularly occurring, locally significant population of a species which is listed in a County/District BAP on account of its regional rarity or localisation A regularly occurring, locally significant population of a county/district important species (particularly during a critical phase of its life cycle) Sites supporting populations of internationally/nationally/regionally important species that are not threatened or rare in the region or county, and are not integral to maintaining those populations.
-Sites/features that are scarce within the county/district or which appreciably enrich the county/ district habitat resource Habitats Areas of habitat considered to appreciably enrich the habitat resource within the local context (survey area, parish or neighbourhood, e.g. species-rich hedgerows, ponds etc).
-Local Sites that retain other elements of semi-natural vegetation that due to their size, quality or the wide distribution of such habitats within the local area are not considered for the above classifications. (immediate Semi-natural ancient woodland smaller than 0.25 ha. local area or Any river classified as fair B or poor C and unlikely to support coarse fishery. village Any river with a Habitat Modification Score indicating that it is severely modified or above. importance) Species Populations/assemblages of species that appreciable enrich the biodiversity resource within the local context Sites supporting populations of county/district important species that are not threatened or rare in the region or county, and are not integral to maintaining those populations Less than Local Sites that retain habitats and/or species that are of limited ecological importance due to their size, species composition or other factors (Limited ecological importance) Any river classified as impoverished D and/or and with a Habitat Modification Score indicating that it is severely modified
+Any river with a Habitat Modification Score indicating that it is significantly modified or above.
+Species Any regularly occurring, locally significant population of a species listed in a County/District BAP due to regional rarity or localisation.
+A regularly occurring, locally significant population of a County/District important species.
+Sites supporting populations of internationally/nationally/regionally important species that are not threatened or rare in the region or county, and not integral to maintaining those populations.
+Sites/features scarce in the County/District or which appreciably enrich the County/ District Local (immediate area or local village importance) Habitats Areas of habitat that appreciably enrich the local habitat resource (e.g. species-rich hedgerows, ponds etc).
+Sites that retain other elements of semi-natural vegetation that due to their size, quality or the wide distribution within the local area are not considered for the above classifications.
+Semi-natural ancient woodland smaller than 0.25 ha.
+Any river classified as fair B or poor C and unlikely to support coarse fishery.
+Rivers with a Habitat Modification Score indicating that it is severely modified or above.
+Species Populations/assemblages of species that appreciable enrich the biodiversity resource within the local context.
+Sites supporting populations of county/district important species that are not threatened or rare in the region or county, and are not integral to maintaining those populations.
+Less than Local (Limited ecological importance) Sites that retain habitats and/or species of limited ecological importance due to their size, species composition or other factors.
+Any river classified as impoverished D and/or and with a Habitat Modification Score indicating that it is severely modified.